Hand-Foot-and-Mouth Disease (HFMD)

 Onychomadesis (painless nail shedding) is common during convalescence.
 Aseptic meningitis may complicate atypical HFMD, but most patients recover uneventfully.

 Infection with EV-71 may be accompanied by severe neurologic manifestations (eg, meningitis, encephalitis, polio-like paralysis).
 Morbidity and mortality are significantly higher with EV-71 than with coxsackievirus A16 or other enteroviruses.
+A recent cluster EV-71-associated neurologic disease was noted in the US in 2018 (1).

 The diagnosis of HFMD is usually made clinically.